ruzaikr/load-balancer/README.md

 - Round-robin forwarding of JSON `POST` requests to multiple backends
 - Periodic health checks to mark backends up/down
 - Retries on 5xx and connection failures
 - Transparent pass-through of 2xx and 4xx responses
-- Centralized error responses

 ## Prerequisites